50 ways to save money

 Our guide takes the mystery out of haggling by revealing how much money you can save by negotiating over services.
 It suggests tips for haggling with retailers, car dealers, travel agents and many other service providers.
 We even provide scripts to help improve your chances of securing a discount.

-Find out more: Haggle to cut your bills - learn how you could save around £500 a year
+Find out more: haggling - learn how you could save around £500 a year

-Expenses such as car insurance premiums, line rental or gym membership fees are all cheaper if you pay them annually instead of monthly.
+Expenses such as car insurance premiums, line rental or gym membership fees can often be cheaper if you pay them annually instead of monthly.
 You could save a bundle by ensuring you have enough money stored away to pay these annual bills in one go.

 Also, there are plenty of products that tend to cost less at certain times of the year.
 If you can plan your major purchases to coincide with these discounting periods, it's possible to make big savings.